systematic-magic/aop/text.rst

 11.1.
 Check that figure texts/graphics are clear and can easily be read.

-If figure is very hard to read, please contact Production team and ask to provide more clear images.
+If figure is hard to read, please contact Production team and ask to provide more clear images.
 If Production team does not have better images, then contact corresponding author.

 11.2.
+Check whether figures have pannel letters.
+Both lower case and upper case pannel letters are allowed.
+However, they should be used consistently: either all figures have lower case pannel letters or all have upper case letters.
+Mix of formats is not allowed.

-Check the format of figure title.
-Figure title is mandatory.
+11.3.
+Check the format of figure number and title.
 The title should be a single sentence (i.e. it is not allowed to have 2 or more sentances as a title).
+Figure number is mandatory and figure title is optional.

-	- Check that title has the following format:
+	- Check that number and title has the following format:

-	|	**Figure N: Title text in sentence case followed by period.**
+	|	**Figure N: Title text is in sentence case followed by period.**
+	| OR
+	|	**Figure N.**

 	|	For example: